Supporting neurodivergent members

 We want all neurodivergent members to be included in guiding.
 This means that we might need to do things differently when neurodivergent members face barriers.

-Sharing information about neurodiversity is a personal choice.
-Some members may be very open about neurodiversity and feel comfortable talking about it with others.
-Other members may choose to keep this information private.
+Sharing information about neurodivergence is a personal choice.
+Some members may feel comfortable talking about it, while others may prefer to keep this information private.

 - Appearance: a member seeming disengaged, confused or upset.